m3steele/xm-labs-PostMan-APIs/README.md

 - Create User with Devices
 - Create Group with Shifts and Members
 - Create Groups from a Data File
+- Create Shifts from Data File
+- Add Members to Shift from Data File
 - Add member to group roster from Data File
 - Create Groups From xMaters Group Export using Data File
 - Import Sites from Data File